Sheer Vulnerability Drives Newcomer Lily Rose into Uncharted Territory: ‘It’s Been an Interesting Journey’

 “I grew up in a household of performers,” she reflects.
 “I have always had this attitude of ‘this is me,’ like it or not.
 There was no questioning of my identity.”

 A former high school basketball and soccer standout hailing from the great state of Georgia, Rose was raised by a radio executive father and a fitness buff mother.
-She attended college at the University of Georgia and graduated with a degree in communications, and in 2017, she moved to Nashville.
+She attended college in Athens and studied communications, and in 2015, she moved to Nashville.

 “I grew up in Atlanta and then I went to Athens and then I came to Nashville,” says Rose, who was raised on the music of everyone from The Beach Boys to Bruce Springsteen.
 “Three southern hotbeds for music, and I have spent time in all of them.”